keithpenney/pypond/README.md

 - Completely re-wrote the formatting algorithm by introducing an "Orchestrator" class which handles all of the output formatting so the "Composer" class can just loftily dream up melodies without worrying about how to write them down.
+- Added key changing by circle of fourths/fifths or by any interval.
+- Added support for diatonicity in MARandom

 Cheers,
 Keith